Western diamondback rattlesnake: Behavior

-C. atrox is solitary except during the mating season.
+C. atrox is solitary except during the mating season, when males of the species are single-minded and aggressive in pursuing females.
 Usually inactive between late October and early March, these ectotherms occasionally may be seen basking in the sun on warm winter days.
 In the winter, they hibernate or brumate in caves or burrows, sometimes with many other species of snakes.
-Life expectancy is more than 20 years.
+Active, alert, and large (most adults are between four and a half and five feet long), the western diamondback can administer a large amount of venom in its bite; it is not inclined to give ground when confronted.

 They are poor climbers.
 Natural predators include raptors such as hawks and eagles, roadrunners, wild hogs, and other snakes.
 When threatened, they usually coil and rattle to warn aggressors.
-They are one of the more aggressive rattlesnake species in the US in the way that they stand their ground when confronted by a foe.
+They are one of the more defensive rattlesnake species in the US in the way that they stand their ground when confronted by a foe.
 If rattling does not work, then the snake will strike in defense.

+Among rattlesnakes, C. atrox may be the most adaptable to semi-urban transitional habitat.
+In developing areas where they are common, such as the Phoenix and Tucson metro areas in Arizona, the western diamondback rattlesnake can be found thriving deep within developed areas, and encountered by homeowners more often as a result.

 Prey

 A comprehensive study by Beavers (1976) on the prey of C. atrox in Texas showed, by weight, 94.8% of their prey consisted of small mammals.
 According to Pisani and Stephenson (1991), who conducted a study of the stomach contents of C. atrox in the fall and spring of Oklahoma, mammalian prey included prairie dogs (Cynomys ludovicianus), kangaroo rats (Dipodomys ordii), pocket gophers (Geomys bursarius and Cratogeomys castanops), voles (Microtus ochrogaster), woodrats (Neotoma floridana), pocket mice (Perognathus hispidus and P. flavescens), white-footed mice (Peromyscus leucopus and P. maniculatus), Old World rats and mice (Rattus norvegicus and Mus ssp.), harvest mice (Reithrodontomys megalotis), fox squirrels (Sciurus niger), cotton rats (Sigmodon hispidus), ground squirrels (Spermophilus spilosoma), rabbits (Sylvilagus floridanus), jackrabbits (Lepus californicus), and an unidentified mole species.
 Klauber mentioned large specimens are capable of swallowing adult cottontail rabbits and even adult jackrabbits, although he figured the latter required confirmation.

 Birds, lizards, amphibians, fish, invertebrates, and mice are also preyed upon, with lizards mostly being eaten by young snakes.
 Avian prey include mockingbirds (Mimidae), quail, a nearly full-grown Gambel's quail, a burrowing owl (Athene cunicularia), a fledgling horned lark (Eremophila alpestris) a black-throated sparrow (Amphispiza bilineata), and an eastern meadowlark (Sturnella magna).
 Lizard prey include a whiptail lizard (Cnemidophorus), spiny lizards (Sceloporus), a Texas banded gecko (Coleonyx brevis), and a side-blotched lizard (Uta palmeri).
 One case reported by Vorhies (1948) involved a juvenile specimen that had attempted to eat a horned lizard (Phrynosoma solare), but died after the lizard's horns had punctured its esophagus, leaving the lizard stuck there.